bautistaj/postman-to-markdown/README.md

 # 📦  postman-to-markdown

-Whit this package you can create markdown file from postman documentation.
+With this package you can generate markdown api documentation file from postman documentation.

 First export the collection from postman.